trans-travel/trans-travel/us/ks.md

  * Kansas bans state agencies assisting with social transition of youth.
    This may require intentional discrimination by state officials and programs.
+ * The state bans the use of state facilities by people advocating for social transition for trans youth (updated Mar.
+14, 2025 based on HB188 2025).

 ## Public Accommodations